Homestead Acts

 The Homestead Acts were several laws in the United States by which an applicant could acquire ownership of government land or the public domain, typically called a homestead.
-In all, more than 160 e6acre of public land, or nearly 10 percent of the total area of the United States, was given away free to 1.6 million homesteaders; most of the homesteads were west of the Mississippi River.
+In all, more than 160 e6acre of public land, or nearly 10 percent of the total area of the United States, were given away free to 1.6 million homesteaders; most of the homesteads were west of the Mississippi River.

 An extension of the homestead principle in law, the Homestead Acts were an expression of the Free Soil policy of Northerners who wanted individual farmers to own and operate their own farms, as opposed to Southern slave owners who wanted to buy up large tracts of land and use slave labor, thereby shutting out free white farmers.

-The first of the acts, the Homestead Act of 1862, opened up millions of acres.
+For a number of years individual Congressmen put forward bills providing for homesteading, but it was not until 1862 that the first homestead act was passed.
+The Homestead Act of 1862 opened up millions of acres.
 Any adult who had never taken up arms against the federal government of the United States could apply.
 Women and immigrants who had applied for citizenship were eligible.

-Several additional laws were enacted in the late 19th and early 20th centuries.
-The Southern Homestead Act of 1866 sought to address land ownership inequalities in the south during Reconstruction.
-It explicitly included Black Americans and encouraged them to participate, but rampant discrimination, systemic barriers, and bureaucratic inertia slowed Black gains.
-Despite those hurdles, the 1866 law was not as beneficial as it might have been, but it was part of the reason that by 1900, one quarter of all Southern Black farmers owned their own farms.
+Most homesteading occurred during the period of 1900–1930.
+As of 2017, around 93 million Americans were descendants of people who received land through the Homestead Acts.